joseph-vickery/team-chrome/README.md

 # team-chrome
-for QMUL Bioinformatics MSc Group Project
+this is the read-me file for QMUL Bioinformatics MSc Group Project - Team Google Chrome.